bshaffer/sfHadoriThemePlugin/README.markdown

 Generated Code
 --------------

-View the sfThemeGeneratorPlugin README for more options.
+View the sfThemeGeneratorPlugin `README` for more options on how to customize this theme.